 Every family gets a keepsake box to remember their baby’s time on the Unit.
 They can fill it with whatever they choose, but parents often choose to include their baby’s Miniboo (once they’re grown out of it!), first outfit, a tiny dummy and their hospital admission band.
 Once their child is old enough to understand their special start to life, the boxes are a great way to explain to how they came into the world.

 On the suggestion of the Ward 35 team, we funded a Silvercross Pram for use on the Neonatal Unit.
 This pram is used for transporting more stable babies around the hospital for appointments (such as MRI scans) in comfort.
 The storage rack at the bottom of the pram helps to transfer oxygen tanks, monitors and other useful equipment.

-As of January 2021, we’re proud to have funded a new Sling Library Pilot on the Neonatal Unit!
+We’re proud fund a Sling Library on the neonatal unit.
 By suppling slings and weighted dolls, parents can try out a sling and learn how best to wear it to support their baby – with the help of the Physio team – before trialling a sling on loan for up to 8 weeks.
 We hope to empower Ward 35 parents to use a sling with their baby, encouraging bonding between the two.
 If you’re on the Ward and would like to try out a sling, please ask your Nurse to contact one of the Physio team.

 This list is constantly growing to meet the developing needs of the Neonatal Unit.
 If you have an idea for something that would have helped you or someone you know on the Unit, we’d love to hear it.
 Please email email@example.com.